SuperlySuperKid/MazeAI/README.md

 # MazeAI
-just a little thing im my free time
+Just a little thing im my free time.

+Downloading:

+Download the files, unzip them, and run index.html you know have your AI running!

+The green's mission is to get the yellow dot, and the reds it to catch the yellow.
+Left click to toggle walls.